voidconsole/varzone/README.md

 * Votes are the **scoreboard**.

 Gamified.
 Competitive.
 Addictive.
-The kind of place where arguments don’t spiral into chaos—they’re **sharpened into duels**.
+The kind of place where arguments don’t spiral into chaos; they’re **sharpened into duels**.

 ---